-Breast implants are placed beneath the breast tissue, either subglandular (on top of the muscle) or submuscular (under the chest muscle).
+Breast implants are placed beneath your breast tissue, either on top of the chest muscle (subglandular placement) or underneath part or all of the chest muscle (submuscular placement).
 If you are having reconstruction after breast cancer surgery, your doctor will tell you which placement is likely to work best given the amount of skin and tissue left after the mastectomy.
-For breast reconstruction after a mastectomy, the implant is usually placed subglandular or submuscular.
+For breast reconstruction after a mastectomy, the implant is usually placed submuscularly.